FinanceFriend/backend/langchain-api-docs.md

   - `location_id`: Integer (required)
 - **Response**:
   - `success`: Boolean - Indicates if the operation was successful.
-  - `message`: String - A message we want.
+  - `messages`: List of chat messages in which each message contains sender (User or AI) and content.
 - **Error Handling**:
   - Returns `500 Internal Server Error` for any server-side errors.